August 20, 2012

 One of the most persistent myths in the biking world surrounds the pedal stroke and goes something like this: " Without being attached to the pedals you can not use your hamstrings properly, which forces you to rely too much on the quads to power the pedal stroke.
 By not being able to curl the knee joint during the upstroke of the pedal stroke you create muscular imbalances and tire out the quads faster."
 That is what most of us have been told.
 However, this understanding of which muscles are used and how they are used during a pedal stroke is completely wrong and potentially dangerous over the long run.

+2 - You should train your legs to produce a powerful downstroke using the hips as the primary power source, not the knee joint.
+This means that leg curls and leg extensions are bad exercise choices since they reinforce this "knee powered" pedal stroke.
+Exercises like single leg deadlifts and single leg squats are much more effective since they train the legs to drive from the hips, not the knees.
 3 - When riding don’t worry about "spinning circles" or "keeping equal pressure on the pedals" or whatever else someone has told you that essentially means you need to curl the hamstring through the return portion of the pedal stroke.
 While a good, efficient pedal stroke may feel like you are spinning circles the reality of what your muscles are doing to produce that feeling are much different.
 Your body has one way to optimally produce lower body locomotion and you simply want to apply it to the pedal stroke.

 November 24, 2015